plandes/zotsite/README.md

 ## Obtaining

-The easist way is via the `pip` installer:
+The easist way to install the command line program is via the `pip` installer:
 ```bash
 pip install zotsite
 ```